-9 Above at 80.
-See also ITC 1097 (1966) 28 SATC 290 (T) in which the taxpayer, who let his farm and was therefore not a farmer, incurred expenditure on sinking a new borehole.
-The court held that the cost of the new borehole was not a repair but rather an addition or improvement.
+Above at 80.
+See also ITC 1097 (1966) 28 SATC 290 (T) where it was held that the taxpayer, who let his farm and was therefore not a farmer, incurs expenditure on sinking a new borehole cannot deduct such expenditure, but he can deduct expenditure incurred on repairing an existing borehole.